 Once the chicken is tender, remove the lid, and add back the sautéed onion and green bell peppers we had kept aside.
 Mix well.

-Sprinkle garam masala powder, garnish with coriander leaves, and your Kadai Chicken is ready to be served.
+Garnish with cilantro leaves, and your Kadai Chicken is ready to be served.

 Pro-Tips

-- Adjust the spice levels according to your taste preferences by varying the amount of red chili powder and green chili peppers.
+- Adjust the spice levels to your taste by varying the amounts of red chili powder and green chili peppers.

 - Use fresh chicken pieces and freshly ground spices for the best taste.

 - I did not marinate the chicken for this curry.
-However, if you prefer, you can marinate the chicken with the yogurt and spices listed in the ingredients and use that when making the curry.
+However, if you prefer, you can marinate the chicken in the yogurt and spices listed in the ingredients, then use it when making the curry.

 - Dairy-free variation: Use oil in place of ghee to make the curry.
 You can use soy yogurt or skip it altogether.